DISCLAIMER. We live in 70mq (or about 700 sqf) and we own

 to spend money and time in watching it on purpose, thank you.

 We are responsible downloaders: we test and, if we like, we buy.

-But our backlog of downloaded unseen movies has reached critical
+But our backlog of downloaded-yet-unwatched movies has reached

-I go to live theater shows too little to my taste (mostly because
+I go to theater shows way less than I used to (mostly because of

 - stand-up comedians: sadly, not many seen on stage, but I have